GhidraDragon/SMBv2/README.md

 ./smb_exploit 192.168.1.10 445

-Windows firewall currently blocks 445, but windows firewall doesn't truly close the port, attempt to find this open 445 despite windows firewall due to incorrect or vulnerable SMB configuration, keep analysis, provide usage instructions:
+Windows and other firewalls currently blocks 445, but windows firewall doesn't truly close the port, attempt to find this open 445 firewall due to incorrect or vulnerable SMB configuration, keep analysis, provide usage instructions: